patrickbwarren/transam-triton/EMULATOR.md

 More here...

-The Monitor code that implements the Z function is tightly written and takes some shortcuts.
+The Monitor code that implements the 'Z' function is tightly written.

 The entry point from L7.2 monitor is at address `0F1C` and the code is as follows: